bolanka/Arduino_Phoenix_Parts-1/ReadMe.md

 In the Phoenix library there are several examples of configurations.

-Once these directories are installed, you can simply go to the file menu, Choose the Examples menu item, then in this sub-menu there should be a menu item Phoenix, which when chosen, should give you several configurations…
+Once these directories are installed, you can simply go to the file menu, Choose the Examples menu item, then in this sub-menu there should be a menu item Phoenix, which when chosen, should give you several configurationsâ€¦

 Once you load a configuration that is either your configuration or the one closest to it, you can then save this sketch into your own sketchbook and make any modifications that are necessary or desired to make your robot